Leo40Git/SteamPriorityLauncher/README.md

   (* - not recommended)
 If this option is not specified, the priority will be set to A (Above Normal).
 - `-affinity` - What cores the game process will be allowed to run on.
 This option takes a list of cores, where 0 is core #1.
+Every number in the list is separated by a semicolon (`;`).
 If this option is not specified, the process will be allowed to run on all cores.
+Entries that aren't valid decimal numbers are evaluated to 0.
+Invalid entries (I.E selecting core 4 [actually 5] on a quad-core processor) are ignored.
+If the given core list evaluates to nothing, the launcher will error out.
+You won't need to set this option in most cases.